 FOUR DAYS A SUMMER.…IMPACT FOR LIFE!

-Korean Heritage Camp is the flagship heritage camp, and we again had an amazing camp last year!
+Korean Heritage Camp is the flagship heritage camp, and we are so excited ot be commemorating 25 years in 2016!!

 Again we have fun family activities available to share together on Thursday afternoon, followed by a family BBQ, and an always amazing Opening Ceremony.
 Friday morning we then hit the ground running with workshops and activities.